MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Experimental Results

 \subsection{Model Variants and Ablation Study}

 We explored two variants of our MSA-CNN model and conducted an ablation study for three proposed techniques and modules.
 The small MSA-CNN serves as the reference model for the smaller ISRUC-S3 dataset, while the large MSA-CNN serves as the reference model for the Sleep-EDF datasets.
 The two model variants are: \begin{enumerate} \item \textbf{rescaled}: large MSA-CNN for the ISRUC-S3 dataset and small MSA-CNN for the Sleep-EDF datasets. \item \textbf{multimodal}: filters are learnt separately for each channel (see Subsection \ref{ssec:msm}). \end{enumerate} In addition, the three ablation variants are: \begin{enumerate} \item \textbf{univariate}: single-channel variant, as described in Subsection \ref{ssec:modelconfig}. \item \textbf{$-$MSM}: MSM replaced with a single-scale layer.
 The model size is maintained by matching the number of overall filters.
-All four scales described in Table \ref{tab:scales} are tested. \item \textbf{$-$TCM}: TCM removed from the model.
-Note that as the TCM reduces the feature dimension by half, this variant passes twice as many features to the fully connected layer. \end{enumerate}
+All four scales from Table \ref{tab:scales} are tested. \item \textbf{$-$TCM}: TCM removed from the model.
+This variant passes twice as many features to the fully connected layer, as the TCM reduces the feature dimension by half. \end{enumerate}

 We conducted the testing of the model variants and the ablation study on all three datasets.
 However, we excluded the Sleep-EDF-78 dataset from the ablation study of the two modules (4-5) due to its similarity with the Sleep-EDF-20 dataset and computational constraints as a result of its extensive size.
 The model variants and ablated models were repeated 10 times (3 times for the Sleep-EDF-78 dataset).
-To compare the performance of the modified models to the reference model, we averaged the test accuracy for each fold across all repetitions, and performed a paired t-test using the mean fold accuracies.
-We further computed the standard error of the mean for the paired differences.
+To compare the performance of the modified models to the reference model, we averaged the test accuracy for each fold across all repetitions and analyzed the resulting paired observations using a linear model with the reference configuration as baseline.
+Error bars correspond to the standard errors of the estimated performance differences.